bhamacher92/bhamacher92.github.io/_posts/swq_series/2025-01-01-005-functionality-traits.markdown

 *This article is part of the Software Quality series.
 If you haven’t read the introductory article, you can check it out [here]({% post_url swq_series/2025-01-01-001-what-defines-software-quality %}).*

+**ISO/IEC 25010** defines functional suitability, one of the nine software quality traits, as the degree to which a product performs its functions within specified time and throughput parameters and is efficient in the use of resources (such as CPU, memory, storage, network devices, energy, materials...) under specified conditions.
+It further breaks down functional suitability into three sub-traits:

 **ISO/IEC 25010** defines functional suitability as one of the nine key quality attributes for software.
 It further breaks down functional suitability into three sub-traits:

 ### Functional Completeness